641n/641n.github.io/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/2MsN8gpT6jY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe><br>

+### Markdown Format

+Markdown is much simpler than HTML.
+To learn more about Markdown, check this [cheat sheet](https://www.markdownguide.org/cheat-sheet/).

 ### Multiple pages in GitHub Pages

-Check [this page](https://phuston.github.io/patrickandfrantonarethebestninjas/howto) to learn how to create multiple pages in GitHub pages.
+In order to add additional pages that matches your theme you need to do some tinkering.
+Check out [this page](https://phuston.github.io/patrickandfrantonarethebestninjas/howto) to learn how to create multiple pages in GitHub.
+Alternatively, you can create additional repositories with individual pages and link all of them.

 ### About Me